FettLol/fettlol-modpack-beta/README.md

 # Installation

-The preferred way of using this modpack is through the `minepkg` service.
+The only supported way of using this modpack is through the `minepkg` service.
 Install `minepkg` by following the instructions provided here: [https://preview.minepkg.io/docs/install](`https://preview.minepkg.io/docs/install`).
 Once you have done so, simply running `minepkg launch fettlol` should be enough to launch a Minecraft client with the Fettlol modpack configured for you.

 # Inspiration and Philosophy